-An interesting analysis done by James on Debunking Alexa Myths Is sure an interesting read.
-Recently Alexa did change something in the algorithm which I had been watching since the release of Alexa tool bar.
-Before giving an inside look, as James said the two most commonly used way which is supposed to increase the Alexa are: –
+An interesting analysis by James on Debunking Alexa Myths is an exciting read.
+Recently, Alexa changed something in the algorithm, which I had been watching since the release of the Alexa toolbar.
+Before giving an inside look, as James said, the two most commonly used ways which are supposed to increase the Alexa are: –

-I started this too and had been watching if it really works.
-Here is a small analysis which was triggered by James post for sure.
+I started this, too, and have been watching if it works.
+Here is a small analysis triggered by James’ post, for sure.

-My Analysis of last 5 months with Alexa.
+My Analysis of the last five months with Alexa.

 - March : UV 15062 PV : 19992

-- Right from March to June, my traffic kept on increasing and was Maximum in July.
-So according to the concept of installing Alexa Script, the traffic should have increased but it was just reverse, there was a drop of 2500 ranks from June Ranking and was 49992.
+- From March to June, my traffic kept increasing and was Maximum in July.
+So, according to the concept of installing Alexa Script, the traffic should have increased, but it was reversed; there was a drop of 2500 ranks from June Ranking, and was 49992.

-I was on a month vacation and My blog was on guest mode.
+I was on a month’s vacation, and My blog was on guest mode.